The Management and Executive Team

 Prior to joining FRS, Maigread served as General Manager of VeriSign’s Global Digital Brand Management business unit and Chief Marketing Officer for the communications services division of the Internet infrastructure services company.
 Before her work with VeriSign, Maigread was vice president of marketing and strategic alliances at Webvan, the online delivery grocery business.
 Maigread held executive positions of increasing responsibility over an 11-year period at the Pepsi-Cola Company.

-She holds BS in Management from the University of St. Cyril and Methodius in Macedonia and MBA in Finance and New Ventures Management from California State University, East Bay.
+Sonja holds BS in Management from the University of St. Cyril and Methodius in Macedonia.
+She earned an MBA in Finance and New Ventures Management and Certificate in Marketing from California State University, East Bay.
 Sonja is an alumni Ron Brown fellow.
 The Ron Brown Fellowship is a U.S. Department of State program that supports young professionals from Central and Eastern Europe.

 Harry Motro has had a varied and successful career as a multimedia artist, author, and former CEO of Infoseek, an Internet search and software company, which was sold to Disney.
 He also started CNN Interactive and ran his own venture firm.
 Harry has a deep understanding of the creative process, particularly as it applies to producing entertainment.
 He also spent time working in television (TBS, CNN, TNT, Cartoon Network), movies (MGM/UA), and animation (Hanna-Barbera).